-Solarflare SFN7000 and SFN8000 series adapters support different firmware variants.
-Refer to Firmware Variants on page 16 for details.
+Solarflare adapters support configurable firmware variants.
+Refer to Firmware Variants on page 12 for details.

 Packet Buffers

 Incoming packets are captured by a capture thread before being handed over to a write-out thread and written to disk.
 Packets are captured into packet buffers.